gmlc-dispatches/dispatches/docs/models/fossil/multiperiod_integrated_ultra_supercritical_powerplant.rst

 Notable Constraints
 -------------------

-1) Ramping in the power plant is limited to a given ramping value :math:`RampRate` by including the following equations:
+1) Ramping in the power plant is limited to a given ramping value :math:`ramp_-rate` by including the following equations:

-.. math:: NetPower_{t-1}  - RampRate \leq NetPower
+.. math:: NetPower_{t-1}  - ramp_-rate \leq NetPower_t
-.. math:: NetPower_{t-1}  + RampRate \geq NetPower
+.. math:: NetPower_{t-1}  + ramp_-rate \geq NetPower_t

-2) The salt inventory :math:`SaltInventory` is given by the hot salt and total salt material balances, the latter involving a fixed total amount of salt :math:`TotalSalt`.
+2) The salt inventory :math:`SaltInventory` is given by the hot salt and total salt material balances, the latter involving a fixed amount of salt :math:`total_-salt`.
 The material balances are shown in the following equations:

 .. math:: HotSaltInventory_t = HotSaltInventory_{t-1} + F^{charge}_{salt, outlet} - F^{discharge}_{salt, inlet}
-.. math:: TotalSalt = HotSaltInventory_t + ColdSaltInventory_t
+.. math:: total_-salt = HotSaltInventory_t + ColdSaltInventory_t